MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/windows-azure-guest-agent.md

 If it is 'Ready' then confirm you are at or above the [minimum supported version.](https://learn.microsoft.com/en-US/troubleshoot/azure/virtual-machines/support-extensions-agent-version)

-If the Guest Agent is 'Ready' and you are having an issue with a VM Extension please see here https://learn.microsoft.com/en-us/azure/virtual-machines/extensions/overview
+If the Guest Agent is 'Ready' and you are having an issue with a VM Extension please continue here https://learn.microsoft.com/en-us/azure/virtual-machines/extensions/overview.

-If it is not ready or blank then either the Guest Agent is not installed or it is not working correctly.
+If it is not ready or blank, then either the Guest Agent is not installed or it is not working correctly.

 ### Check whether the Guest Agent services are running